adambard/learnxinyminutes-docs/bash.html.markdown

 # Now that we know how to echo and use variables,
 # let's learn some of the other basics of bash!

-# Getting our current directory is available through the command `pwd`.
+# Our current directory is available through the command `pwd`.
 # `pwd` stands for "print working directory".
 # We can also use the builtin variable `$PWD`.
-# Observer that the following are equivalent:
+# Observe that the following are equivalent:
 echo "I'm in $(pwd)" # execs `pwd` and interpolates output echo "I'm in $PWD" # interpolates the variable